Josiah Child: Family

 Child married firstly, Hannah Boate, daughter of Edward Boate, on 26 December 1654 at Portsmouth, Hampshire.
 He had one surviving child, Elizabeth.
 Two other children died young.
 Elizabeth married John Howland of Streatham, and their daughter Elizabeth married the Duke of Bedford.

 Child married secondly, c.
 14 June 1663, Mary Atwood, daughter of William Atwood.
 The issues from this marriage are Rebecca (c.
 1666 – 17 Jul 1712) who married firstly Charles Somerset, Marquess of Worcester and secondly John, Lord Granville); Mary who married Edward Bullock of Faulkbourne and died c.
 1748; and his heir Josiah Child, 2nd Baronet (c.1668-20 Jan 1704).

 Child married thirdly, c.
-8 August 1676, Emma Willughby, widow of Francis Willughby and daughter of Sir Henry Barnard.
+8 August 1676, Emma Willoughby (Willughby), widow of Francis Willughby of Wollaton Hall and daughter of Sir Henry Barnard.
 They had one child, a son, Richard Child (5 Feb 1680 – March 1750), who was created Viscount Castlemaine in 1718 and Earl Tylney in 1731.

-Child died on 22 June 1699 and was buried at Wanstead, Essex.
+Child died on 22 June 1699 and was buried at Wanstead, East London.
 His will dated 22 February 1696, was proved on 6 July 1699.

 Heraldry

-Although the Oxford Dictionary of National Biography states positively that he was not related to the Child & Co bankers of Osterley Park, Burke's Armorials 1884 provides evidence to the contrary, giving both families the same armourials: "Gules, a chevron ermine between 3 eagles close argent".
-(See Villiers, Earls of Jersey, into which family the banking Child family married.)
+The Oxford Dictionary of National Biography states positively that he was not related to the Child & Co bankers of Osterley Park.
+The latter have very humble origins, at Heddington, in Wiltshire.
+It is not known why they used the same heraldry - Burke's Armorials 1884, for example, giving both families the same armorials: "Gules, a chevron ermine between 3 eagles close argent".
+(See Villiers family, Earls of Jersey, into which family the banking Child family married.)
 The earliest bearer of these Child arms was William Childe, sheriff of Worcestershire in 1585.
 Burke's Armorials, 1884, p.
 193. Child & Childe; p.
 1057 Villiers, Earls of Jersey.